Survey Reveals Nurses Australia’s Most Trusted Profession

 - Using equipment such as hoists, mobility scooters, wheelchairs etc. where necessary to assist residents with disabilities or limited mobility.

-- Hosting in-house social activities to keep residents socially engaged and intellectually stimulated
+- Hosting in-house social activities to keep residents socially engaged and intellectually stimulated.
+Take a look at our News section to find out what lifestyle activities our residents get up to in our Japara homes.

 - Working with other healthcare professionals, including aged care nurses, general practitioners etc. to manage resident’s medical conditions.

-Does aged care nursing sound like the kind of career you’d be willing to pursue?
-For more information on job opportunities at ACSAG, please visit our careers page today or alternatively, call us today on (03) 9649 2100 to have a chat with one of our friendly staff members.
+Does aged care nursing sound like the kind of career for you?
+For more information on job opportunities at Japara, please visit our careers page today or alternatively, call us today on 1800 52 72 72 to have a chat with one of our friendly staff members.